Kazunari Ninomiya: Film

 The movie Tang, based on the novel "A robot in the garden" by Deborah Install, in which he plays a failed man abandoned by his wife, who finds an amnesiac stray robot in their garden, was released in theaters around Japan on August 11, 2022.
 A few days later, it was revealed that Ninomiya played also the role of Tang the robot, after he suggested to the producer, who had been testing with both children and adults for creating its movements without results, that he should also play him as a mirror of his own acting.
 Tang was made by CG animators using motion capture.

-Ninomiya was invited to the 2025 Cannes Film Festival as part of the cast of the movie "Exit 8", which was included as a non-competition feature for the midnight screening on May 19, 2025.
+Ninomiya was invited to the 2025 Cannes Film Festival as part of the cast of the movie Exit 8, which was included as a non-competition feature for the midnight screening on May 19, 2025.
 The film is based on the viral game of the same name created by Kotake Create.
 Ninomiya plays a man who is trapped in subway corridor with a seemingly endless loop, who has to look out for any anomalies to get out Exit 8.

 Other ventures

 Sports

 Ninomiya was chosen as a special supporter for the Kobe 2024 World Para Athletics Championships.
 The event was May 17 to 25.

 Ninomiya pitched the first ball for the Chiba Lotte vs Tohoku Rakuten game in Tokyo Dome on July 31, 2025.

+Together with Ken Watanabe, event Ambassador, Ninomiya, was chosen as special supporter for the Netflix coverage of the 2026 World Baseball Classic started on March 5, 2026.
+The pair, in addition to the commentaries on the event, on January 30 released a video on the official Netflix YouTube, and appeared in the documentary "Diamond Truth: The truth about the World Baseball Classic", released as a 4-parter, with the first two episodes streaming on February 19, and the remaining on February 27.
+Seven of the broadcasts, including the final, were also aired by NTV, with Ninomiya and Watanabe's participation.
+He also narrated the Netflix documentary "Beyond the game: Samurai 2026 World Baseball Classic (戦いの向こう　侍たちの記録 2026 WORLD BASEBALL CLASSIC)", regarding the Japanese team.

+Ninomiya was named special ambassador for the 2026 Asian Games for TBS.
+When talking about his nomination, Ninomiya said that this was an incredible opportunity.
+For people like him that didn't know much about the event, getting to know the perspective of sports different of those of the Olympics, imagining the athletes' training and history, and letting children be inspired by the athletes' participating, are reasons for which he wants everyone to see.
+He also commented that he is happy that he gets to work with members of the "Ninomiya Family", people that he has shared TV programs with.
+The event is scheduled for September 2026, with Japan hosting after 32 years.